-UPRM library holdings include: 164,068 volumes; 5,259 journals; 263,982 microfiches; 12,719 micro cards; 19,486 microfilms; 561,641 government documents; 949 films; 8,149 maps; 8,458 sound recordings; 606 musical scores; 375 sound magnetic tapes; 24,810 slides; 4,550 videocassettes; 687 filmstrips; 5,109 CD/DVD; 104 computer programs; 3,585 theses; 7 million United States patents, and 3 million United States-issued trademarks.
+UPRM library holdings include: 215,830 volumes; 5,259 journals; 263,982 microfiches; 12,719 microcards; 19,486 microfilms; 561,641 government documents; 949 films; 8,149 maps; 8,458 sound recordings; 606 musical scores; 375 sound magnetic tapes; 4,550 videocassettes; 5,109 CD/DVD; 3,648 theses; 7.5 million United States patents, and 4 million United States-issued trademarks.

-The library is a selective depository for publications of the U.S. Government, the Inter-American Institute for Agricultural Cooperation (IICA) in San José, Costa Rica, and the Service Center for Aging Information (SCAN).
-It is one of the coordinating agencies of the Puerto Rico Census Data Center under the Planning Board of Puerto Rico.
-It serves as depository for the US Bureau of Census publications.

-On March 1995, the library became a member of the Patent and Trademark Depository Library Program of the U.S. Patent and Trademark Office.
+The library is a selective depository for publications of the U.S. Government and one of the coordinating agencies of the Puerto Rico Census Data Center under the Planning Board of Puerto Rico.
+It also serves as depository for the U.S. Bureau of Census publications.
+The Library is member of the Patent and Trademark Depository Library Program of the U.S. Patent and Trademark Office since 1995.
 It is one of two libraries outside the United States that serves the Caribbean and Latin America.